 Diarrhea is the leading cause of death in young rabbits.

 A young rabbit's digestive system is very sensitive.
-They require an increased amount of acid in the system to start handling feed efficiently when first weaned from Mother's milk.
+They require an increased amount of acid in the system to handling feed efficiently when first weaned from Mother's milk.
 Any abrupt change in the type or brand of pelleted feed or the addition of a new foods such as fruits, vegetables or even grass in the yard can trigger an attack of diarrhea which can be fatal in a very short period of time.

 Adding a tablespoon of Old Fashioned Quaker oats to their feed and feeding unlimited amounts of GOOD quality, mold free, grass hay will help prevent stress diarrhea.

 When you purchase a rabbit be sure to get a supply of the same brand of feed that the rabbit was raised on and make the transition to a new feed SLOWLY.
 Any reputable breeder or Pet store will send you home with transition feed and a list of comparable feeds to select from.

 If you must change feed be sure to to do it GRADUALLY.
 Mix about 10% of the new feed to the old and increase the amount gradually over a two to three weeks period.
 If the rabbit develops loose stools, remove ALL pelleted feed IMMEDIATELY.
 Give tea to drink, Old fashioned Quaker oats and grass hay ONLY until stools return to normal.
 Then reintroduce pellets slowly.

 PLEASE be sure to explain to all members of your household that feeding "a just little treat" of something new can be fatal to a young rabbit.
 DO all things in moderation with rabbits.